Boy Wonder (film): Plot

-Teresa learns that the perpetrator spoke fluent Chinese and suspects Sean.
-Despite her supervisor's warning not to investigate Sean, she persists.
-Finally, the now-retired supervisor tells Teresa that the young Sean was able to clearly identify his mother's murderer from a photo book, but his father Terry convinced him to change his story.
+In the crime scene of the train station, Teresa's partner tell the questions in the Chinese family and he informed for Teresa and Teresa learns that the perpetrator spoke fluent Chinese and suspects Sean are a murder of the drunk passenger in the train.
+Digging deeper, she learns that Sean was able to clearly identify his mother's murderer from a photo book, but his father Terry convinced him to change his story.
 The murderer is identified as Larry Childs, a contract killer, whom Teresa arrested six months ago, but has just managed to get a two-year sentence, and entry into the witness protection program through a plea bargain.

-As Sean walks down the street, he sees parents disciplining their children, but they are inflated in his mind to abusive violence.
-During a school party, Sean has a violent flashback of his mother's murder, and recalls hearing the killer call his father by his old boxing nickname.
-Enraged by the memory, he savagely beats a fellow student who has been harassing a female friend.
+During a school party, Sean has a violent flashback of his mother's murder and recalls hearing the killer call his father by his old boxing nickname.
+Enraged by the memory, he savagely beats with a metal bar a fellow student who has been harassing a female friend.
 Teresa, while investigating Sean, finds a picture at his house of Terry and the murderer Larry together and realizes that they knew each other before the attack.

-Sean believes that Terry staged the attack to obtain his mother's life insurance to pay off his debt.
+Sean believes that Terry staged the attack to obtain his mother's life insurance to pay off his debts.
 Sean confronts his father, but Terry adamantly denies he killed his own wife.
 Convinced of his father's guilt after realizing that his father prevented him from identifying the culprit from the beginning, Sean shoots and kills Terry.
 Teresa finds Sean, but he says someone broke into their home and killed his father.
-Teresa sees the murder weapon and disposes of it.
+Teresa sees the murder weapon and disposes of it and more she release Sean of the subject of the murder of the drunk passenger in the train, because she realised this drunk passenger are a offender with outrages by insulting morality against on the people in the train.

 Sometime later, Sean sends a letter to Larry, who is currently serving his two-year sentence.
 In the letter Sean expresses his forgiveness to Larry but pleads with him to reveal the truth of his mother's murder: was his father involved?
 He offers a simple way to reply and includes a self-addressed, empty envelope, a red stamp, and a black stamp.
 He asks Larry to use the black stamp if his father is guilty or the red stamp if his father is innocent.
 Larry licks the stamp and after handing it to a guard, falls to the floor of his jail cell, unable to breathe.
 Sean has laced the stamp glue with Tricelaron and Larry dies.
 When Sean receives the letter, he stares at the red stamp it bears, knowing fully well that Larry would never give him the truth.